kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/get-started-1.4.1.md

 Once you have finished installing caver-js, you can now connect caver-js with a Kaia Node.

-You can import the caver-js module and connect it to a Kaia Node in the Baobab testnet as shown in the example below:
+You can import the caver-js module and connect it to a Kaia Node in the Kairos testnet as shown in the example below:

 ```text
 $ node